processsuccessinc/cognitive-services-studybot-node/qna-luis-botv4-node/README.md

     ```bash
     npm install restify
     ```
 These will install all the packages you need.
-If you get an error saying "restify cannot be found", your npm might not be installed, so then do:
+If you get an error saying "restify cannot be found", your npm might not be installed, so then do the below command (followed by the restify command again):

 ```bash
 npm install --save